E-B-Smith/Blitz-Server/README.md

     Port 22
 ```

-You should be able to access the server by typing `ssh blitzhere`:
+Now you should be able to access the server by typing `ssh blitzhere` from the command line, like this:

 ```
 Clarity:Blitz-Server Edward$ ssh blitzhere
 Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 3.13.0-100-generic x86_64)